 How does the School Council work?

 The Council consists of two student representatives per year group with meetings held at least once per term and more if necessary.
 Before each Council meeting, tutor groups are asked to come up with any issues which they would like included on the agenda.
-Students, staff and members of the Senior Leadership Team meet and discuss the agenda and minutes of the meeting are posted on the school’s website and on the Council’s notice board where individual students can access them.
+Students, staff and members of the Senior Leadership Team meet and discuss the agenda and minutes of the meeting are then posted on the school’s website and on the Council’s notice board where individual students can access them.

 Examples of the influence the Council has had in our school are provided below: